A. DOWSETT, PUBLIC HEALTH ENGLAND / SCIENCE PHOTO LIBRARY A. DOWSETT, PUBLIC HEALTH ENGLAND / SCIENCE PHOTO LIBRARY

-Influenza virus.
-Coloured transmission electron micrograph (TEM) of an influenza ('flu) virus particle.
+Influenza viruses.
+Coloured transmission electron micrograph (TEM) of a section through influenza (flu) virus particles.
 Influenza belongs to the orthomyxovirus group of viruses.
-It contains a core of RNA (ribonucleic acid) genetic material inside a protein coat (capsid, yellow).
-Antigenic spikes (blue fringe) on the capsid allow the virus to attach to its host cell.
+It contains a core of RNA (ribonucleic acid) genetic material inside a protein coat (capsid, purple).
+Antigenic spikes (pink) on the capsid allow the virus to attach to its host cell.
 Influenza is an infection of the respiratory tract.
 It causes fever, aching muscles, a sore throat and weakness.
 New strains of the virus develop rapidly, and can cause epidemics.
-Magnification unknown.
+Magnification: x105,000 at 6x7cm size.

 Model release not required.
 Property release not required.